smartsdk/dataModels/Environment/AeroAllergenObserved/doc/spec.md

-To describe the allergenicity category of aero allergens, *for each* aero allergens we use an attribute that *MUST* refers exactly to the conventional name of the allergen (usually the latin name of the associated plant) concatenated with the string `Allergenicity`, e.g. `alnusAllergenicity` to describe the allergenicity level of [alnus](https://en.wikipedia.org/wiki/Alder) pollen.
+To describe the allergenicity category of aero allergens, *for each* aero allergens we use an attribute that *MUST* refers exactly to the conventional name of the allergen (usually the latin name of the associated plant) concatenated with the string `_Allergenicity`, e.g. `alnus_Allergenicity` to describe the allergenicity level of [alnus](https://en.wikipedia.org/wiki/Alder) pollen.

-+ Attribute name: Equal to the name of the allergen plus the suffix `Allergenicity`, for instance `alnusAllergenicity`.
++ Attribute name: Equal to the name of the allergen plus the suffix `_Allergenicity`, for instance `alnus_Allergenicity`.
 + Attribute type: [Text](https://schema.org/Text)
 + Attribute value: Example values defined by the [Spanish Network for Aerobiology](https://www.uco.es/rea/infor_rea/interpretacion.html):
 (`1`, `2`, `3`, `4`).